Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Confirm Sponsor Eligibility and Income

 Verify that the sponsor is a Canadian citizen, PR, or registered Indian aged 18 or older, residing in Canada, with no inadmissibility bars.
-Calculate income across the 3 most recent tax years against the IRCC Minimum Necessary Income table for your family size — including sponsor, sponsor's family, sponsored parents/grandparents, and their dependants.
+Calculate income across the 3 most recent tax years against the IRCC Minimum Necessary Income table for your family size, which includes the sponsor, the sponsor's family, sponsored parents/grandparents, and their dependants.
 If individual income falls short, plan for a co-signing spouse or common-law partner.

 Submit the Interest to Sponsor (ITS) Form

-Watch the IRCC PGP page for the annual Interest to Sponsor intake window (typically opens in the autumn or early in a calendar year — verify current status on canada.ca).
+Watch the IRCC PGP page for the annual Interest to Sponsor intake window (typically opens in the autumn or early in a calendar year; verify the current status on canada.ca).
 Submit the ITS online during the open window.
 Each sponsor may submit only one ITS per intake year.
 Save the confirmation number for reference.

 Wait for an Invitation to Apply (ITA)